Edge-Carolina/ship1-template-python/README.md

 # Ship 1 - Python Track

-**Welcome to Edge Carolina!** This is your Ship 1 project - adding timestamps to a Python CLI app.
+**Welcome to Edge Labs!** This is your Ship 1 project - adding timestamps to a Python CLI app.

 ---